ozancili-del/destiny-blue-concierge/docs/notes.md

 - Q: I lost or forgot my code—what should I do? (lockout / forgot code / can’t get in)
   A: Reply to your arrival email (or contact us) and we’ll promptly reissue or reset your access code.

-- Q: Can I share the code with my family or group? (share code / guests / party)
-  A: Sharing within your booked party is fine; please do not post or share publicly.

 - Q: Do I need a physical key or keycard? (key / keycard / fob)
   A: No physical keys are needed for the unit—use your access code; amenities use wristbands from the front desk.